YamtalDev/YamtalDev/README.md

 <h1 align="left">About Me</h1>

-**I'm Tal Aharon, a passionate and motivated C++ Software Engineer with a diverse background in backend and systems development.
-I mentor junior developers, guiding them through backend projects, software best practices, and helping them integrate into the vibrant developer community.**
+**I'm Tal Aharon, a passionate and motivated C++ Software Engineer with a diverse background in backend and systems development.**

-**As a dual-degree student in Physics and Electrical Engineering, I’ve honed my technical skills across various roles—from leading the development of high-performance GPU-accelerated database engines at SQream to conducting research and software development in academic labs.
-I thrive in Unix-based environments and excel at solving complex challenges with innovative solutions.**
+**I’ve honed my technical skills across various roles—from leading the development of high-performance GPU-accelerated database engines at SQream to conducting research and software development in TLV and Ariel university academic labs.
+I thrive in Unix-based environments.**

 **Outside of work, I enjoy rock climbing, scuba diving, sailing, mentoring, and spending time with my little kid.
 I'm always eager to leverage my skills and creativity to make a meaningful impact.**